Online Originals: National Public Safety Telecommunicators Week

 GREENVILLE N.C.
 (WNCT) – This week is National Public Safety Telecommunicator’s Week, honoring people who dedicate their lives to serve the public.

-“It’s like being on the road, but they actually get to see, where as our minds go all over the place with it.
-I have no clue what’s actually happening and we don’t get the closure that the deputies or EMT’s actually get,” said Savannah Blackmon, Pitt County Telecommunicator.
+“It’s like being on the road, but they actually get to see, where our minds go all over the place with it.
+I have no clue what’s actually happening and we don’t get the closure that the deputies or EMTs actually get,” said Savannah Blackmon, Pitt County Telecommunicator.

 Savannah Blackmon is one of Pitt County’s telecommunicators.
 She says she did not know what all went into the job before she took it.